-Preconception care involves both partners improving their diet, changing unhealthy lifestyle behaviours and taking nutritional supplements to help reduce the risk of birth defects and optimise the health of their baby.
+Preconception care involves both partners improving their diet, changing unhealthy lifestyle behaviours.
+As well as taking nutritional supplements to help reduce the risk of birth defects and optimise the health of their baby.

 The first health care professional a couple usually consults with is their general practitioner.
 However, this research demonstrated that men rarely receive fertility or preconception health advice in general practice.

 90% of Australian GP’s revealed they did not feel confident in their knowledge about modifiable factors that affect male fertility.

 This statistic is concerning as we know that sperm will contribute to half of development of the baby.
 Therefore sperm health will have a significant role in the baby's health and genetics.

 The great news is that there is so much men can do to optimise their sperm health.
 Sperm health will either positively or negatively contribute to pregnancy success.
 Men need to have access to the correct medical care and support for advice for their preconception care.

 Men need support and structured dietary and lifestyle advice.
 Which can help to educate them on making healthy changes for their sperm health and fertility.